XIU2/TrackersListCollection/README.md

 Tracker is a necessary role in BT download, it can effectively improve BT download speed.

-> Record user information downloading the same resource to help you establish connections with other users.
+> Record user information that downloads the same resource to **help you connect with other users**.

-The more people use Tracker, the faster the BT download speed, **so please recommend it to your friends!**

-_The figure below shows the BT download speed after using Tracker.
-(ALL Tracker list)_
+_The figure below shows the BT download speed after using Tracker. (all.txt)_

 ![BitComet](https://fastly.jsdelivr.net/gh/XIU2/TrackersListCollection/img/en-01.png)
 ![qBittorrentEE](https://fastly.jsdelivr.net/gh/XIU2/TrackersListCollection/img/en-02.png)

-_You can judge whether there is a problem with the BT configuration and network by observing the download speed of [**ubuntu-20.04.torrent**](https://releases.ubuntu.com/20.04/ubuntu-20.04.4-desktop-amd64.iso.torrent).
+_You can judge whether there is a problem with the BT configuration and network by observing the download speed of [**ubuntu.torrent**](https://releases.ubuntu.com/20.04/ubuntu-20.04.4-desktop-amd64.iso.torrent).
 There are many users of this popular resource, and the download speed should be very fast under normal circumstances._

 ****